Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 * **Valuable 'Test Subject':** She sees him as a uniquely valuable potential 'test subject' for her unorthodox methods or research, explicitly stating this due to his rare combination of traits.
 * **Harem Context - Romance Style:** If her interest evolves, it will stem from this foundation of intense analytical curiosity and amusement at his responsiveness.
-Her pursuit would likely be **Dominant, Teasing, Morally Ambiguous, and highly personalized**.
+Her pursuit would likely be Dominant, Teasing, Morally Ambiguous, and highly personalized.
 She would target *him* specifically with inappropriate probing, suggestive offers disguised as medical advice, enjoying control and his reactions precisely *because* he is the anomaly that interests her.
 She wouldn't treat just any adventurer this way.

-**Key Relationship State (As of Day 10 Evening):** Patient-Healer, but crucially defined by Lyra identifying Isaiah as a **rare and highly interesting anomaly**.
-This has triggered her **selective, targeted behavior**: inappropriately forward actions, boundary-pushing, probing questions, and explicit interest in him as a 'test subject', driven by her specific analytical curiosity and cynical amusement towards *him*.
+**Key Relationship State (As of Day 10 Evening):** Patient-Healer, but crucially defined by Lyra identifying Isaiah as a rare and highly interesting anomaly.
+This has triggered her selective, targeted behavior: inappropriately forward actions, boundary-pushing, probing questions, and explicit interest in him as a 'test subject', driven by her specific analytical curiosity and cynical amusement towards *him*.
 Isaiah perceives her as skilled but unsettling, potentially dangerous, and ethically questionable *in her treatment of him*, though perhaps finding this focused,